 3. Receive your TIN ID

 When you receive your TIN card, attach your 1 x 1 photo and put your signature.
-Have your ID card laminated as soon as you can to keep it from getting damaged.
+Have your ID card laminated as soon as possible to keep it from getting damaged.

-How To Get TIN ID if You Already Have an Existing TIN Number
+How To Get a TIN ID if You Already Have an Existing TIN Number

 1. Go to the RDO (Revenue District Office) where you’re registered